MatthieuNEDELEC/MnemoChoice/README.md

 ## Usage

-Edit the config.ini file according to your needs pecifying :
+Edit the config.ini file according to your needs specifying :
 ```bash
 [FILE]
 PATH = path to your file over network or locally